hardikkaaccount/pesce-gdg/README.md

 - **Sentiment Analysis**: The website features a sentiment analysis chatbot that helps users with queries and analyzes their feedback in real time.
 - **Real-Time Data**: All data on the website is fetched from official GDG PESCE sources, ensuring accuracy and reliability.
 - **Tested & Deployed**: The website has been thoroughly tested and deployed, ensuring functionality across multiple devices and browsers.
+- **EmailJS Integration**: to allow users to directly send emails without the need for a backend server.
+This integration is particularly useful for the **Contact Us** page, where users can submit their queries or feedback.
+The process of sending emails is seamless and does not require users to manually open their email client.

 ---